-Learn more about our advanced language technology.
+Learn more about our implantable medical device translations.

 Multilingual eLearning & Training Content

-With a network of over 10,000 in-country professional linguists and subject matter experts, CSOFT provides highly-accurate eLearning translation solutions across 250 languages.
-We have the expertise and resources to ensure that, regardless of the location of the manufacturing facility, we provide highly-accurate translated eLearning materials for medical device employees and manufacturers to effectively understand the MDR requirements and mitigate any potential issues in the product development process.
+With a network of over 10,000 in-country professional linguists and subject matter experts, CSOFT provides highly accurate eLearning translation solutions across 250 languages.
+We have the expertise and resources to ensure that, regardless of the location of the manufacturing facility, we provide highly accurate translated eLearning materials for medical device employees and manufacturers to effectively understand the MDR requirements and mitigate any potential issues in the product development process.

-Learn more about our eLearning and Training translations.
+Learn more about our eLearning and training translations.

 Learn more about our quality assurance process.